entro314-labs/VibeKit-VDK-CLI/CODE_OF_CONDUCT.md

 **Last Updated**: July 2025
 **Next Review**: July 2026

-For questions about this Code of Conduct, please contact conduct@vdk.tools.
+For questions about this Code of Conduct, please contact <conduct@vdk.tools>.